 We love the area we live in, and we have decided that financial independence will not restrict our choice of geography.
 When I did travel nursing, I got to live in several areas and concluded that location matters greatly to me.
 This choice had to be included in the $60k. $60,000 x 25 = $1,500,000.
 We need $1.5 million before we can consider ourselves financially independent.
 This seems like a tremendous amount.

 Crunching the Numbers

-Second you have to figure out how long it will take to reasonably reach your target goal.
+Second, you have to figure out how long it will take to reasonably reach your financial destination.
 I recommend using the Networthify calculator.
 Enter your annual expenses and how much you make.
 It will assume the difference is being saved.
 Also enter 6-9% for the annual rate of return.
 Push the “Crunch the Numbers” button and you should get how long it will take before you are financially independent or can safely retire.

 Unfortunately, our financial situation is a little more complex than the ideal scenario above.
 First, this does not include taxes.
 The government will probably take $20k of $140k, leaving us with $120k and a savings rate of 50% per year or $60k savings per year.
-I also have almost $48,000 in student loans.
-We would also like to buy a home in the next 5 years.
+Second, I also have almost $48,000 in student loans.
+I would like to pay off my $48k of student loans in the next year.
+Third, we would also like to buy a home in the next 5 years.
 I estimate we will need close to $100k for a 20% downpayment in the real estate market we live in.
-I would like to pay off my $48k of student loans in the next year.
-We also are considering IVF treatments which would probably cost $20k-$40k.
+Fourth, we also are considering IVF treatments which would probably cost $20k-$40k.

 Our gross income the 1st year would probably actually be closer to $180k since my wife will be working full-time for the foreseeable future.
 After taxes, this would leave us with $150k.
 Paying off the $48k of student loans would mean we would add $42,000 of savings to our initial $100k of investments in our 1st year.
 We would then set aside $24k per year for 4 years for a downpayment for a total of $96k.